So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 You hopped, skipped, and jumped over defining your website goals.

-Then, think of the top three ACTIONS that you want people to take that will help you achieve those goals.
+- Then, think of the top three ACTIONS that you want people to take on your site that will help you achieve those goals.

-Write those things down, then think about which of those actions makes the most sense for each of your pages.
+- Finally, think about which one of those three actions from #2 makes the most sense for each pages.

-For example, if one of your GOALS is to get more leads, then the ACTION that you want people to take on your services page should probably be to fill out your inquiry form or schedule a call with you (however you get people in the door).
+Here’s an example, if one of your GOALS is to get more client leads, then the ACTION that you want people to take on your services page should filling out your inquiry form or scheduling a call with you (however you get people in the door).

 Step Four: Define Your Target Audience & Their Customer Journey